Edited by: Keri Stooksbury

 - If you have any pending criminal charges, you likely won’t be approved.

 - If you’re in violation of any agriculture, customs, or immigration laws, there is almost no chance you will be approved.
-NEXUS is a cooperative agreement between the United States and Canada, and both countries take these violations seriously.
+NEXUS is a cooperative agreement between the U.S. and Canada, and both countries take these violations seriously.
 In fact, these offenses are taken more seriously with NEXUS than with Global Entry, since NEXUS involves access into 2 countries.

 - As a general blanket statement, if you are unable to prove to either country that you are a low-risk traveler, you will not be approved.